strasse34/pp4/README.md

 The upcoming flight list is identical for both authenticated and unauthenticated users.
 Each page displays six cards, and users can navigate between pages using a button at the bottom of the card space.
 ![Upcomming Flights page (home)](static/docs/images/screenshots/hompage.png)
 #### Flight Card in home page
 The flight cards on the home page feature the poster's username, the card's creation or update date, and essential flight details.
 Notably, traveler contact details are intentionally omitted.
-To access complete information, only registered users can click the 'Contact Traveler' button.
+To access complete information, only registered users can click the 'Contact Traveler' button.<br>
 ![Flight Card in home page](static/docs/images/screenshots/card-home.png)
 #### Quote
 ![Quote section](static/docs/images/screenshots/quote.png)